ricardo85x/OpenPandoraBox/README.md

 It is suppose to be used with **Pandory** on Pandora Box 3D Plus.

-It could be used with **NVIDIA Shield Portable** as well as I am using it to debug, but not all features will work on other platforms.
+It could be used with **NVIDIA Shield Portable** as well as I'm using it to debug, but not all features will work on other platforms.

 It should never be used on a device with a portrait screen orientation.

-If you device run on Android 5, you should consider using other solutions, it was build with Android 4 (KitKat) in mind.
+If you device run on Android 5 or later, you should consider using other solutions, it was build with Android 4 (KitKat) in mind.

 ### This app is a Launcher so you can replace the default Pandora Box 3D Plus' launcher.
 ## You will need a mouse on PandoraBox to select the default launcher.